 Rubefacients are available as gels and creams that produce a warm, reddening effect on your skin when you rub them in.
 There are several rubefacients which can be used to treat joint pain that is caused by osteoarthritis.

 However, research has shown that rubefacients have little or no effect in treating osteoarthritis.
-For this reason they are not recommended for use.
+For this reason, NICE do not recommend their use.